AdamOIC/accela-emse-snippets/README.md

-# accela-emse-snippets README
+# Accela EMSE Snippets README

 A [Visual Studio Code](https://code.visualstudio.com/) snippet extension to provide a library of intellisense support on the 9.2 EMSE Accela API, along with some other helpful code that can be run in Script Tester.

-Primarily compatible to create and edit Master Scripts 3.0 events, batches, pageflows, expressions, and other scripts written with the standard Rhino JS framework.
+Primarily designed for creating and editing Master Scripts 3.0 events, batches, pageflows, expressions, or other scripts written with the standard Rhino JS framework.

 <br>